 Functions cannot be implicitly declared.
 They must be defined before use or have a prototype.

 The use of the function ungetc() at the beginning of a binary file is deprecated.

-The deprecation of aliased array parameters has been removed.

 A return without expression is not permitted in a function that returns a value (and vice versa).

 Violating any of these features will generate a diagnostic message.

+(NOTE)The deprecation of aliased array parameters has been removed.

 6.55.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.55.5.

 Although backward compatibility is sometimes offered as an option for compilers so one can avoid changes to code to be compliant with current language specifications, updating the legacy software to the current standard is a better option.

 6.56 Concurrency – Activation [CGA]